brinkgenesis/dlmm/README.md

 - Comprehensive error handling and transaction retry logic
 - Rate-limited API endpoints with CORS support

-## 🔐 Security Status: CLEAN ✅

-**No sensitive data leaks found in codebase!**
-- All secrets properly use environment variables
-- No hardcoded private keys or passwords
-- Proper gitignore configuration

 ### Known Dependencies Vulnerability
 The bot has a known vulnerability in the `bigint-buffer` dependency ([CVE-2025-3194](https://github.com/advisories/GHSA-3gc7-fjrx-p6mg)) with **CVSS 7.7/10**, but this is **acceptable for internal use** because: